Kee-rti/SafetyAppMLmodelPrototype/README.md

 ## 🎯 Overview

 This platform implements a complete ML development environment for safety monitoring systems that use multiple sensor modalities including PIR motion sensors, thermal cameras, radar, environmental sensors, audio sensors, and door sensors.
-The system is designed to detect trapped dependents and alert caregivers with high accuracy (≥99.8% as per TRS requirements).
+The system is designed to detect trapped dependents and alert caregivers with high accuracy.

 ## 🏗️ Architecture